EricBui0201/UK-Car-Price-Prediction/README.md

 **2. Techniques**

 The car price prediction requires the regression supervised machine learning techniques among which I select the linear regression algorithm to train our model.
-During the training process, we will also check linear assumptions and evaluate the performance of the model.
+During the training process, we will also check the assumptions of OLS regression and evaluate the performance of the model.

 Used libraries: